johanhellsvik/introduction-to-pdc/PITCHME.md

 ---

-## Comping OpenMP code on a Beskow
+## Compiling OpenMP code on a Beskow

 ```
 # Intel